cloudflare/cloudflare-docs/content/cloudflare-one/glossary/index.md

 ## [policy](/cloudflare-one/policies/)

-A set of rules that regulate your network activity, such as who logs into your applications, or which websites your users can reach.
+A set of rules that regulate your network activity, such as who logs in to your applications, or which websites your users can reach.

 ## RDP